LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 "interface" is used in more than one way.
 Here it means publicly specified ways for different parts to interact.

-As you think how to break this game into parts, also think how the parts interact.
+As you think how to break this game into parts (classes), also think how the parts interact (public methods).
+Maybe discuss ideas in class.

-The code that generated the exchange above is the project folder :repsrc:`csproject1`.
+If the plan is to discuss it in class, wait before looking at the code that generated the exchange above, in the project folder :repsrc:`csproject1`.

 The code uses many of the topics discussed so far in this book.

 We will add some features from another meaning of :ref:`Interface`, and discuss the revision in project :repsrc:`csproject_stub` (no 1).
-You *might* use this as a basis of a project....
+You *might* use this version as a basis of a project.